Volunteering Opportunities with BAADS

 Since the Bay Area weather is notoriously unpredictable, we suggest you dress in layers.
 While working to put all the boats together you might be really hot, but you can get very cold very quickly once you are out on the water.
 If there is a chance of rain or heavy winds foul weather gear is good to bring.
 A windbreaker and hat with a sun brim is always a good idea.
 Most of the time, we do not get wet since our boats are very stable.
 So you don’t need to bring a wetsuit.
 If you want to be very safe, bring clothes to change, although that is usually not necessary.

-3. Where can I find the dinghy dock?
+3. Where can I find the small boat (dinghy) dock?

-The dinghy dock is right behind the Java House in South Beach Harbor.
+The small boat dock is right behind the Java House in South Beach Harbor.
 You can see our colorful boats from the parking lot in front of Pier40.
 See location for more information.

-4. How can I get to the dinghy dock?
+4. How can I get to the small boat dock?